linaGirl/ee-class/README.md

 - 1.0.7: If the class inherits from a native javascript object it will map the super of the init function to it
 - 1.0.8: If a class is instantiated without the new keyword it now throws a menaingful error
 - 1.0.9: Added the Class.inspect method
+- 1.1.0: Functions on inherited classes have now access to the local scope via the function.local variable